milvus-io/milvus/docs/design_docs/retrieve_entity.md

 QueryNode maintains mapping from primary key to entities in each segment.
 This mapping updates every time an insert request is processed.

-After receiving the Get request from the client, the Proxy writes the request to the `search` channel and waits for the result returned from the `searchResult` channel.
+After receiving the Get request from the client, the Proxy sends the request to the `search` channel and waits for the result returned from the `searchResult` channel.

 The processing flow after QueryNode reads the Get request from `search` channel: